-The Welding Process Technology diploma was designed in cooperation with local manufacturing companies.
-The program prepares students for a career in welding or creates a pathway into an AAS in Electronics Technology or Robotics Technology with an articulated Bachelor’s degree at Bemidji State University.
-The program integrates theory, safety practices, and application of technical training.
-Coursework provides the student with information and skill development in a variety of welding processes.
+The Welding Process Technology diploma was designed in cooperation with regional manufacturing companies.
+The program prepares the student for a career in a welding or welding related field.
+The program integrates theory, safety, and applications of technical welding training.

 Through coursework, the student will develop fundamental knowledge of metals, welding processes, safety and related equipment applications.
-The student will also learn the following welding processes: stick (SMAW) and gas metal arc welding (GMAW), gas tungsten arc welding (GTAW), and will join various types of metal while perfecting the students hand skills.
+The student will become proficient in the following welding and cutting processes: stick (SMAW) and gas metal arc welding (GMAW), gas tungsten arc welding (GTAW), oxy-acetylene welding (OAW), oxy-acetylene cutting (OAC), plasma arc cutting (PAC), and carbon arc cutting (CAC).
+The students will also have the opportunity to fabricate several weldments using various types of materials and techniques.